chark/blender-skunk/README.md

 ﻿# Blender Skunk

-Blender plugin which includes a collection of tools for processing models for CHARK games.
+Blender addon which includes a collection of tools for processing models for CHARK games.